m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 The rate of increase in round number is indirectly proportional to the number of active flows.
 An important takeaway is that the number of rounds required to transmit a packet does not depend on the number of backlogged queues.

-Consider a flow `α`.
+Consider a flow $\alpha$.
 Let a packet of size `p` bits arrive as the `i`-th packet in the flow.
 If it arrives at an empty queue, it reaches the head of the queue at the current round `R(t)`.
 If not, it reaches the head after the packet in front of it finishes it.
 Combining both the scenarios, the round number at which the packet reaches the head is given by

-`S(i) = max(R(t), F(i−1))`
+`S(i) = max(R(t), F(i-1))`

-where `R(t)` is the current round number and `F(i−1)` is the round at which the packet ahead of it finishes.
+where `R(t)` is the current round number and `F(i-1)` is the round at which the packet ahead of it finishes.
 The round number at which a packet finishes, which depends only on the size of the packet, is given by

 `F(i) = S(i) + p(i)`